chatkn/Predicting-lung-cancer-survival-time/README.md

 **Api**
 *Lifelines* which is an implementation of survival analysis in Python

-To know more about the FoodDatabase project, [Here](Predicting-lung-cancer-survival-time.ipynb)!
+To know more about the project, [Here](Predicting-lung-cancer-survival-time.ipynb)!
 See you there!